plan3/stoneboard/README.md

-# Milestones Visualizer

-Proof of concept for a GitHub milestone visualizer.
+# Stoneboard - A GitHub milestone visualizer

 It iterates through all projects a user has access to, in the configured organisations, and fetches milestones and issues.
 These are then displayed in a graph visualising the milestone relationships.